Rutikkobarne01/icp9.0-html-css-github-group-13-project-2/readme.md

-In this project our team develop a online coaching website.
-This website help you learn new things and and enroll new courses .
+**In this project our team develop a online coaching website.
+This website help you learn new things and and enroll new courses.**

-When any user visit  our site that user see our home page and in that home  page user will see the some facility of our insistitute and some other feauters
+**When any user visit  our site that user see our home page and in that home  page user will see the some facility of our insistitute and some other feauters**

 # 1 Home page